-Meet Our Expert
+Meet the Expert

-Renée Rouleau is a celebrity esthetician based in Austin, TX.
+- Renée Rouleau is a celebrity esthetician based in Austin, Texas.
 She is also the founder and creator of her eponymous skincare line.

 "The other two causes are much more common," Nazarian says.
 "Chronic and long-term sun damage and radiation can cause little blood vessels to form all around the nose and the cheeks over time, and underlying conditions such as rosacea, which can cause repeated flushing (redness) of the face, can also cause broken or dilated blood vessels to form."
 She continues, "Ultimately what you'll notice is that skin around the nose and cheeks starts to get a little bit redder over time, or you might notice the small little lines of blood vessels around the sides of the nose in the middle of the face."

 Rouleau adds, "Broken capillaries are caused when you get a bruise from injury to the skin.
 The little red blood vessels that are found in different areas of the face (most commonly the nose, cheeks, and chin) are permanently dilated capillaries.
-These are common in lighter, fairer skin types of western European descent (Irish, Scottish).
+These are common in lighter, fairer skin types of Western European descent (Irish, Scottish).
 If you have visible capillaries around the corners of the nose (little red squiggle marks) and nowhere else, these may not be the same—these can be caused simply from blowing your nose from colds and allergies that put pressure on the capillaries."

 Always Wear Sunscreen